 |Social Action at Manhattanville|

 In 1933, decades before the Civil Rights Movement transformed the nation, the Manhattanville community took a decisive stand in the fight against racism and discrimination.
-Over the next thirty years Manhattanville consistently created publications, hosted events, participated in demonstrations, and solidified its place as a beacon to other socially aware colleges.
+Over the next thirty-five years, as a founding member of the National Federation of Catholic College Students, Manhattanville created publications, hosted events, participated in demonstrations, and solidified its place as a beacon to other socially aware colleges.

 Principles Versus Prejudices

 For more information, please contact: